Essential for night work

 During times of emergencies, there is a need to ensure that the work area is well lit for the members working at an incident.
 This may mean that during the night, or times of low light and poor visibility, lighting plants are brought into action to provide better light.

-These units may setup on the vehicle itself in the way of spot lights, stem lights or special banks of motorised lights powered by the vehicle batteries or mounted generator, or be of the portable type, fitted on stands along with a stand alone generator.
+These units may setup on the vehicle itself in the way of spot lights, stem lights powered by the vehicle batteries or mounted generator, or be of the portable type, fitted on stands along with a stand alone generator, or battery power.

 Much of this equipment is similar to normal household and commercial type lights and generators, while other designs are used for specific incident types.